Guides Lifting Straps Training Equipment

 If you are looking for something to use only during workouts, analyze your purposes and preferences.
 Straps will give you a lighter and more natural grip, they will also be easier to put aside before the competition in case they are not allowed there.

-If you want to isolate your back muscles and don’t plan to compete, you might find hand grips more effective.
+If you are a bodybuilder and want to isolate your muscles and don’t plan to compete, you might find hand grips more effective.
+If you are an olympic weightlifter and looking to support your deadlift – stick with straps – you will use them more often with all of your other exercises as well.

 How to Use Lifting Grips?